quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company runs database workloads on AWS that are the backend for the company's customer portals.
+The company runs a Multi-AZ database

-A company runs database workloads on AWS that are the backend for the company's customer portals.
-The company runs a Multi-AZ database cluster on Amazon RDS for PostgreSQL.
+cluster on Amazon RDS for PostgreSQL.

 The company needs to implement a 30-day backup retention policy.
 The company currently has both automated RDS backups and manual RDS